amitkr209/Python_and_R_Projects/Data Analyst Job Analysis/README.md

-# Overview
+# Data Analyst Job Analysis In India
 Welcome to my analysis of the data job market, focusing on data analyst roles.
 This project was created out of a desire to navigate and understand the job market more effectively.
 It explores the top-paying and in-demand skills to help data analysts find optimal job opportunities.

 # The Questions
 Below are the questions I want to answer in my project:
+1. Basic Exploratory Data Analysis
+   - Top Skills for Data Analyst
+   - Top Companies and locations
+   - Perks for Data Analyst (Work from Home and Job Degree Mentioned)

-1. What are the skills most in demand for the top 3 most popular data roles?
+3. What are the skills most in demand for the top 3 most popular data roles?
-2. How are in-demand skills trending for Data Analysts?
+4. How are in-demand skills trending for Data Analysts?
-3. How well do jobs and skills pay for Data Analysts?
+5. How well do jobs and skills pay for Data Analysts?
-4. What are the optimal skills for data analysts to learn?
+6. What are the optimal skills for data analysts to learn?
 (High Demand AND High Paying)

 # Tools I Used
 For my deep dive into the data analyst job market, I harnessed the power of several key tools: